Home/Research/ret2dso: Runtime Ret2dlresolve Under Full RELRO

 As a result, a forged symbol entry may reuse all fields from a legitimate symbol, modifying only st_value to redirect execution.

-8. Proof of Concept — Vulnerable Program
+8. Proof of Concept — Vulnerable Program (Detailed Walkthrough)

 The vulnerable program intentionally exposes a relative, byte-wise arbitrary write primitive anchored at stdin.
 The full source is reproduced below to ensure the proof-of-concept is self-contained and reproducible.